cholz91/Lab4/readme.txt

 Write a method that will sort an array.

-What variable types are in the array?
+What variable types are in the array? integers

-Length of the array?
+Length of the array? any

 Sort using what?
+Descending order

+Will it always be full?
+Yes

+What algorithm do I use?
+Idc